Spain Business Schools

 Article Title : Columbia Business School

-Article Snippet :1916, Columbia Business School is one of six Ivy League business schools and is one of the oldest business schools in the world.
+Article Snippet :1916, Columbia Business School is one of six Ivy League business schools and one of the oldest business schools in the world.
 The school was founded in

 The Association to Advance Collegiate Schools of Business, also known as AACSB International, is an American professional organization.
 It was founded in 1916 to provide accreditation to business schools.
 Not all AACSB members are accredited and AACSB does not accredit for-profit schools.